python/cpython/Doc/library/weakref.rst

-Starting with Python 3.4, :meth:`__del__` methods no longer prevent reference cycles from being garbage collected, and module globals are no longer forced to :const:`None` during interpreter shutdown.
+Starting with Python 3.4, :meth:`__del__` methods no longer prevent reference cycles from being garbage collected, and module globals are no longer forced to :const:`None` during :term:`interpreter shutdown`.
 So this code should work without any issues on CPython.

 However, handling of :meth:`__del__` methods is notoriously implementation specific, since it depends on internal details of the interpreter's garbage